HCYT/notionAI/README.md

+# Hello user

+If you need the latest information or want to raise an issue, please visit my Github page.
+Note that the NPM page will only be updated when new versions are released.

+I just fixed an issue that prevented NPM from being referenced correctly.
+(2023/3/6)

 # NotionAI.js

 NotionAI.js is a JavaScript library that provides a simple and convenient interface for interacting with the Notion API.
 It includes functions for writing prompts, changing the tone of text, translating text, and more.